Causal representation of multi-loop Feynman integrands within the loop-tree duality: Causal representation of multi-loop integrals by analytic reconstruction

 The causal LTD representation that we obtain is

 with

 This expression, although it is slightly more complicated than the MLT one, can easily be rewritten by partial fractioning in the more suitable form,

 The analytic expression of Eq.~\eqref{eq:fullnmlt} can alternatively be reconstructed from numerical evaluations over finite fields.
-Since the integrand in \eqref{eq:fullnmlt0} is a rational function, we find relations among $q_{i,0}^{\left(+\right)}$ and $\lambda_i$.
+Since the integrand in~\eqref{eq:fullnmlt0} is a rational function in the on-shell energies of the loop momenta, $q_{i,0}^{(+)}$, we find relations among $q_{i,0}^{\left(+\right)}$ and $\lambda_i$.
 For instance, at $L=3$, we find

 Then, by plugging these relations in~\eqref{eq:fullnmlt0}, we directly find~\eqref{eq:fullnmlt}.
 Because the numerator of~\eqref{eq:fullnmlt0} is a linear function of $q_{i,0}^{\left(+\right)}$, both approaches are of the same difficulty.

-For more complex configurations, we will rely on analytic reconstruction.
+In this particular case, it is straightforward to observe the linear relations between $\lambda_i$ and $q_{i,0}^{(+)}$, leading, in this way, to simplifications originated by polynomial divisions.
+In fact, as stated above, Eq.~\eqref{eq:fullnmlt0} can be directly obtained by using partial fractioning.
+In more general cases, partial fractioning will produce more terms that need to be properly canceled.
+Hence, to avoid the proliferation of terms at intermediate steps, we make use of the analytic reconstruction over finite fields to obtain compact expressions containing only causal propagators.
+In the following section, we shall note that simplifications are not straightforward because the degree of the numerator we want to reduce increases as the number of causal propagators.

 Let us now interpret \eqref{eq:fullnmlt} in terms of what we call \textit{entangled causal thresholds}.
 Each of the $\lambda_i$ represents a potential causal threshold singularity that, as in the MLT case, requires that all the momentum flows are aligned in the same direction.
 The product of two causal denominators can be understood as representing physical configurations where two sets of propagators can simultaneously go on shell.
 For this to happen, the common propagators have to be in the same configuration.
 This entanglement can also be understood from the factorisation identity that NMLT fulfils in terms of MLT subtopologies, as explained in Ref.~\cite{Verdugo:2020kzh}.